AmirmohammadRostami/BFNeuralNetwork/README.md

-# BFNeuralNetwork
+# RBFNeuralNetwork
-simple RBF and EBF neural network implementation with tensorflow
+simple radial basis function (RBF) and  also elliptic basis function (EBF) neural network implementation with tensorflow (version 1.0) for using this class you need tensorflow as basic material, sklearn.kmeans ( for now,in the future we add our implemented kmeans) and also numpy simpleClassification and simpleRegression python files written for sample usage of RBFNN class

+-- special thanks to @Milad_Bohluli for Helping me in implementtation this class